-Photo Courtesy: Isham Fernandez collected from Unsplash
+Photo Courtesy: Jonathan Borba collected from Unsplash

 There are times and situations, where we can do everything by ourselves or be somewhere that we need to be.
 In such situations, we need to entrust others to do important things or make decisions on our behalf.
-Power of attorney is a legal tool that enables us to delegate our powers to someone else to do something on our behalf.
+Power of Attorney is a legal tool that enables us to delegate our powers to someone else to do something on our behalf.
 It is an important and relevant legal concept.
 It is associated with great power and responsibility.
 Therefore, the power of attorney needs to be exercised very carefully.
 To use this power with caution, you need to understand the concept and benefits and risks associated with it.
 Following are 5 things that you need to know about the power of attorney in Victoria:

 1. What is a Power of Attorney?

-A power of attorney is a legal document authorising a person to act on behalf of another person.
+A Power of Attorney is a legal document authorising a person to act on behalf of another person.
 The person giving the authority is called the principal and the person receiving the authority is called the appointed attorney.
 The appointed attorney may be able to make financial, legal and personal decisions for the principal depending upon the nature of authority given to him/her.

-Power of attorney is a position of great responsibility.
+Power of Attorney is a position of great responsibility.
 We need to be very careful when deciding to appoint someone as a power of attorney.
 The principal should discuss his/her options with the lawyer and consider with utmost caution about such an appointment.

-Powers of attorney should be kept in a safe place such as a lawyer’s office or a bank.
+Powers of Attorney should be kept in a safe place such as a lawyer’s office or a bank.
 Also, the principal and their attorney should keep certified copies of your power/s of attorney.

 2. Who can make a power of attorney?

 The person who issues a power of attorney in favour of another person is called the principal or donor.
-A power of attorney must be in writing to be a valid one.
-To issue an enforceable power of attorney, the principal must have the following capacities:
+A Power of Attorney must be in writing to be a valid one.
+To issue an enforceable Power of Attorney, the principal must have the following capacities:

 the principal must be over 18 years of age and